The media was abuzz when Google’s leadership announced the launch of their corporate entity back in 2015.

 Online customer reviews are still one of the most significant decision-making factors for prospective customers.

-According to a Spiegel study, customers who saw negative reviews on social media decreased their spending by 12% and reduced their purchase frequency by 5% in relation to a given brand.
+According to a recent Spiegel study, customers who saw negative reviews on social media decreased their spending by 12% and reduced their purchase frequency by 5% in relation to a given brand.

 - There is a 270% greater chance of purchase for a product with five reviews compared to a product with no reviews